-More than 5,000 K-12 students, educators and family members from across Michigan will converge on Central Michigan University and Mount Pleasant Friday and Saturday for the state’s largest celebration of student creativity.
+More than 5,500 K-12 students, educators and family members from across Michigan will converge on Central Michigan University and Mount Pleasant Friday and Saturday for the state’s “largest celebration of student creativity.”

-During the Destination Imagination state competition, teams of as many as seven students will collaborate to solve challenges.
-More than 1,500 students will fill classrooms and hallways in the Bovee University Center, Grawn, Moore, Pearce and Anspach halls, and Rose Center, McGuirk Arena and the Events Center.
+During this Destination Imagination state competition, 220 teams involving about 1,600 students will collaborate to solve challenges.
+They will fill classrooms and hallways in the Bovee University Center, Grawn, Moore, Pearce and Anspach halls, and Rose Center, McGuirk Arena and the Events Center.

-The assigned challenges involve the sciences, technology, fine arts/theater, improvisation, structure/engineering and service learning/community outreach.
+They will work through assigned challenges involving the sciences, technology, fine arts/theater, improvisation, structure/engineering and service learning/community outreach.

 Destination Imagination is the largest CMU event outside of athletics, said Cal Seelye, director of events and conference services.